 “Building on the Stepping Strong Center’s focus on interdisciplinary, collaborative research, it is an honor to establish an Injury Prevention Fellowship that provides a wonderful opportunity for young investigators to explore social science and public health principles while supporting the Injury Prevention Program’s mission of reducing the number and severity of traumatic injuries in Boston and beyond.” —Molly Jarman, PhD, MPH, Stepping Strong Injury Prevention Program Director

-The Stepping Strong Center is delighted to welcome Justin Gelzhiser, PhD, as the inaugural Stepping Strong Injury Prevention Fellow.
+The Stepping Strong Center is delighted to welcome Justin Gelzhiser, PhD, as the inaugural Stepping Strong Injury Prevention fellow.
 For the last two years, Gelzhiser served as a visiting scientist at the Harvard T.H.
 Chan School of Public Health within Harvard’s Injury Control Research Center.
-He completed his PhD studies at UCLA’s Graduate School of Education in Social Science & Comparative Education, and a master’s degree in intercultural communication from the University of Pennsylvania’s Graduate School of Education.
+He completed his PhD studies at UCLA’s Graduate School of Education in social science and comparative education, and a master’s degree in intercultural communication from the University of Pennsylvania’s Graduate School of Education.

 Gelzhiser’s deep appreciation for K-12 and higher education teaching and research has led him to work extensively both in the United States and abroad, including travels to nearly 60 countries with a significant amount of time spent in South Africa, Costa Rica, Japan, and China.
 As a proud Philadelphian, he is excited about his move up north but hopes New Englanders will be accepting of his love for the Eagles.